 he's on both my fantasy teams for a reason!

-― oreo speed wiggum (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 20 August 2010 00:20 (eight years ago) Permalink
+― oreo speed wiggum (The Cursed Return of the Dastardly Thermo Thinwall), Friday, 20 August 2010 00:20 (nine years ago) link

 I was just looking at Wagner's career stats yesterday and thinking, "Wow--he's a serious HOF candidate."
 One bad year (2000), and good-to-great-to-brilliant the whole rest of the way.
 The career batting average against him is 0.188.
 You never know where the HOF line is with relievers, but he's got to be third in line after Rivera and Hoffman, and you probably wouldn't have to work too hard to make a case that he's a better pitcher than Hoffman.
 (Only real negative is that he's been awful in postseason, which based on 11 innings is hardly a big deal.)